Year 5 2020 - 2021

 Padlet password: Year5

-Using our new 'Pathways to Write' English scheme, our lessons will cover 'Queen of the Falls' by Chris Van Allsberg.
-Our focus will be on perfecting our diary writing skills whilst we learn all about Annie Edson Taylor and the incredible act she performed in 1901.
+Using our new 'Pathways to Write' English scheme, our lessons will cover 'Greek Myths' by Jean Menzies (illustrated by Katie Ponder).
+Our focus will be on perfecting our story writing skills whilst we learn all about Ancient Greek myths.

 With each new writing style we encounter, we will focus on: planning, drafting, writing, editing, proof-reading and publishing our work.